squaretronics/com.squaretronics.newhomeyapps/README.md

 # New Homey Apps for Homey
 Gives you two new action cards:

-	One that triggers when new Homey apps are available for download, and one that triggers when any Homey app in the store received an update.
+* Triggers when new Homey apps are available for download.
+* Triggers when any Homey app in the store received an update.

 Best is to create a flow that pushes the implemented Label containing the New App Name to your phone!